 Class participants will have the opportunity to learn about the industries and organizations that make up the economic engine of the Mesilla Valley through presentations, field trips and hands-on experience in areas such as state and local government, health care, community topics, agriculture, education, military and aerospace.

 Candidates for the Leadership Las Cruces program are selected from professional, educational, governmental, nonprofit and business sectors within the Las Cruces and Doña Ana County area.
 The class size for each year is limited to 28 participants.
 An individual must apply in order to participate in the program with support from their employer.
 The goal of the program is to find individuals who have an interest in becoming more involved with the community and are interested in becoming more effective leaders.

-The 2013 Leadership program begins with Leadership Orientation on March 15 and 16 and will continue throughout the year on the third Friday of each month until graduation in November.
+Leadership Orientation begins in March and then continues throughout the year on the third Friday of each month until graduation in November.
 Classes are generally held between the hours of 7:30 a.m. and 5:30 p.m.

 Tuition for the class is $900 and includes all materials, meals and travel.
 Advance notice will be given of any additional expense.
-Payment must be received prior to the first session as to ensure confirmation as a participant.
+With the popularity of this program, payment must be received 20 days prior to the first session to ensure confirmation as a participant.
+Failure to pay by the deadline will open the position to the next applicant.
 Due to advance planning requirements of the program, no refunds will be given after the first program day.
 Three $300 scholarships are available to applicants from charitable nonprofit organizations and local small businesses.

 "Whether you have been here three months or 30 years, I guarantee you will learn something you did not know about this amazing place we live and work."
 Rob Richardson, Bohannan Huston, Inc.